hellenike/textbook/docs/topics/aorist/index.md

 As you learn it for any particular verb, you will notice that not all verbs appear in all three voices.
 For example, the verb γίγνομαι "to become" always and only uses the middle voice.

 The aorist tense forms the active and middle voices from the *third* principal part; it forms the passive voice from the *sixth* principal part.
 So you will need to pay attention to the principal parts for any particular verb to see what forms are possible.
-For example, if the third principal part appears in the middle, then no active forms are used.
-If a verb does not have a sixth prinicipal part, then no passive forms are used.
+For example, if the third principal part appears in the middle voice, that implies that no active forms are used.
+If a verb does not have a sixth prinicipal part, that implies that no passive forms are used.

 As you look at the third principal part, there are two different patterns of endings.
 These are referred to as "first" and "second" aorists.
 The different endings do not have different meanings except in rare cases when both exist for the same verb.
 That is, both first and second aorists, both sets of endings, represent the single action in the past, and you will accordingly translate each with the English simple past.
 Compare the two systems of past-tense formation in English: adding "-ed" to the verb stem (which are called "regular" or "weak" verbs) or a change in the verb stem ("irregular" or "strong" verbs): I walked (weak) vs. I went (strong).
 I consumed (weak) vs. I ate (strong).